 Final Examination Period - It is essential that the highest degree of consideration be afforded to students who are completing their final examinations.
 Violations of Quiet Hours or Consideration Hours during study and exam periods may result in a disciplinary fine of \$50 and an immediate loss of residency for the duration of the final examination period.
 A student is expected to leave the campus within twenty-four hours of their last final examination.
-Should a student require an extension (to complete other course work or arrange for transportation), they must request permission from the building's Resident Director or Area Coordinator.
+Should a student require an extension (to complete other course work or arrange for transportation), s/he must request permission from the building's Resident Director.
 No extension can be granted beyond the day of the last final exam.

-Vacating Residential Areas when the University is Closed - During periods in which the University is closed, the Residential Areas are also closed.
-These dates are subject to change as noted in appendix XIV, Extraordinary Circumstances.
-It is expected that students will leave campus at the time designated by the Residential Life Office and not return until the Residential Areas are officially re-opened.
+Vacating Residential Areas when the College is Closed - During periods in which the College is closed, the Residential Areas are also closed.
+It is expected that students will leave campus at the time designated by the Residential Life Office and NOT return until the Residential Areas are officially re-opened.
 Any student found in violation of these guidelines will be subject to disciplinary action.

-Students who believe they have a valid reason to remain in campus housing during an interim period must apply for Break Housing through My Hound Housing.
+Students who believe they have a valid reason to remain in campus housing during an interim period must submit a formal request for Break Housing through the Residential Life Office.
 Information on Break Housing will be available to residents prior to each break.
 A late fee will be assessed for students who do not apply for Break Housing by the deadline and/or they may be denied housing.
 Academic requirements, distance, and varsity athletics are the only valid reasons for submitting a request.
 Working off campus is not a valid reason for on-campus accommodations.
-Break Housing is not included in the Housing Contract.
-The University reserves the right to deny Break Housing to any student for any reason.
+Break Housing is not included in the housing contract.
+The College reserves the right to deny Break Housing to any student for any reason.
 In some cases, students will not be allowed to remain in their regular room assignments.
 For safety and cooking purposes, students may be required to move into temporary interim assignments.
 Students may be charged for each night they utilize Break Housing.